 Steering Committee Members and School Affiliation

-ACCRE reports to Padma Raghavan, Vice Provost for Research, who meets regularly with Paul Sheldon, Chair of the ACCRE Sterring Committee.
+ACCRE reports to Padma Raghavan, Vice Provost for Research, who meets regularly with Doug Schmidt and Paul Sheldon of the ACCRE Steering Committee.

 Investigators and User Input

 The ACCRE Steering Committee and staff actively solicit advice and review from all researchers using ACCRE resources.
 To solicit input from Investigators, a short-term Faculty Study Group was set up in 2006.
 They reviewed ACCRE operations and made recommendations that have been implemented, the most important being a new pricing model for the Investigators using the ACCRE cluster.
 Due to the success of this study group, an on-going Faculty Advisory Board was set up in 2007 comprised of investigators representing all areas of ACCRE users.
 Presently, the FAB is comprised of investigators from A&S, Engineering, Basic Sciences, and VUMC.

 - Adam Anderson, Engineering